Programmes and campaigns

 We want every child to have the good start in life that reading brings.
 It’s why our programmes reach the families of every child across the country with books, resources, support and guidance.

-Our programmes and campaigns in age order
+Our programmes and campaigns

 Free books for every child in England and Wales from 0-5 years: find out everything you need to know about our flagship early years programme Bookstart, the world's first national book-gifting scheme.

 BookTrust Storytime is an exciting new library experience for families, offering storytime sessions as well as fun, free activities for 0-5s.

 Schools and local authorities can buy this programme for children aged 3-13 across the UK: the Letterbox Club aims to inspire a love of reading and engagement with numeracy in children who are looked after, with fun parcels through the post.

 Explore our recommendations, resources, and advice for primary school teachers.

 Schools can buy this programme for children in Year 7 or 8: students get to choose their own book to keep from a list of 16 titles, all selected by a panel of experts.

 BookTrust Represents is our programme created to promote children’s authors and illustrators of colour.

 Every child in Wales receives two Bookstart packs from their health visitor, each containing a bilingual book, guidance and resources to help families share books, stories and rhymes.